eadsjr/pgdoc/doc/TO_DO_LIST.md

 DOCUMENTATION QUICK STUFF
-TODO: PGDOC: in CONTRIBUTING.md, specify use of a dev branch in more detail
+TO DO: PGDOC: in CONTRIBUTING.md, specify use of a dev branch in more detail TO DO: Mention postgresql more clearly in README
-TODO: Make note of record duplication during unlimited store() in CRUD Examples
-TODO: Mention postgresql more clearly in README
-TODO: PGDOC: ...THIS IS NOT TRUE FOR VALUES RETURNED: "If you are using a node REPL session you can drop the await keyword from the following examples."
+TO DO: PGDOC: ...THIS IS NOT TRUE FOR VALUES RETURNED: "If you are using a node REPL session you can drop the await keyword from the following examples."
-TODO: PGDOC: Make documentation link more prominent
+TO DO: PGDOC: Make documentation link more prominent
 TODO: PGDOC: Make more instances of the documentation link
 TODO: make sure not to mislead advanced users... they need to run the psql script!
 TODO: Verify and rewrite near this: Your username may default to your windows username.